-2. Tell students that you want them to learn to tell the story in their own words from beginning to end but that you want them to use the sentences you wrote out as their first and last sentences.

-3. Have students work individually or with a partner or a group to recall the events in the story and help each other decide how to tell it in their own words.
+- 2. Tell students that you want them to learn to tell the story in their own words from beginning to end but that you want them to use the sentences you wrote out as their first and last sentences. - 3.
+Have students work individually or with a partner or a group to recall the events in the story and help each other decide how to tell it in their own words.
 Let them look again at the book if they need to.
-Or you may suggest that they create a sequence of sketches to use as reminders of the main scenes in the story.
-4. Organize students into small groups to practice the story.
-When they meet in their groups, they should take turns telling the story in their own words, using the rest of the group as an audience.
-(By having them work in groups, several students can be practicing at once in the classroom.)
-The small-group audiences should listen attentively and should be prepared to prompt the teller if the teller forgets something.
+Or you may suggest that they create sketches to use as reminders of the main scenes in the story. - 4.
+Organize students into small groups to practice, each taking turns telling the story in their own words, using the rest of the group as an audience.
+(By having them work in groups, several students can be practicing at once.)
+The audiences should listen attentively and should prompt the teller if the teller forgets something.
 Make sure each student practices two or three time in class before they try to perform outside the classroom.
-The practicing can take place over the course of a week or two.

-5. When students feel they are ready, ask for volunteers to perform the story for the class or for another class in the school.
+The practicing can take place over the course of a week or two. - 5.
+When students feel they are ready, ask for volunteers to perform the story for the class or for another class in the school.
 (Performing for another class can be especially fun and rewarding!)
 Not everyone has to perform.
 Some students may be too shy, in which case they should not be forced to tell the story in front of a whole class.